Degree Requirements

 College of Architecture Requirements

-- Writing: Every student must demonstrate proficiency in reading and writing the English language and must begin to develop mature skills in framing and revising arguments by completing course work as determined by the College Writing Program, with a grade of C- or better.
+- College Writing (3 units): Every student must demonstrate proficiency in reading and writing the English language and must begin to develop mature skills in framing and revising arguments by completing course work as determined by the College Writing Program L59 CWP, with a grade of C- or better.
 Transfer students must fulfill the writing requirement by taking an approved writing course or by review of a writing portfolio.
 For more information, visit the College Writing Program website.

 - Humanities (3 units): Humanities courses examine the human condition as it has been documented and expressed in both past and contemporary times.
 This area includes courses from literature (both in English and other languages), Classics, History, Philosophy and Religious Studies, as well as some courses in the creative arts such as Dance, Drama, Music and Writing.
 Courses designated "Arch HUM" fulfill the humanities requirement.